mobinamiri35/mobinamiri35/README.md

 Hi, I’m @moubid,
-I’m interested in programming and cryptocurrency trade ,I’m currently learning proffesional django
+I’m interested in programming and cryptocurrency
-,I’m not looking to collaborate yet reach me:ig:@moubid,t.me/moubid
+,I’m a machine learning and deep learning and currently I am advancing my skills and knowledge ,I’m not looking to collaborate yet reach me:ig:@moubid,t.me/moubid